Bathroom Safety

 Bathroom Safety Key Points

-• In certain circumstances, a higher bathroom for yourself.
+• In certain circumstances, you need a higher bathroom.

-• The installation of non-slip grab bars in the bathroom is an absolute need for everyone’s safety.
+• Installing non-slip grab bars in the bathroom is necessary for everyone’s safety.

 • Avoid tripping and bruising when illuminating a bathroom with low-priced LED light bulbs.